 Rule 19.
-(Appointment of.) (a) At as early a date as practicable after the organization of the Senate, the President of the Senate, by message, shall name and appoint members to standing committees and any standing subcommittees.
+(Appointment of.) (a) At as early a date as practicable after the organization of the Senate, the President of the Senate, by message, shall name and appoint members to all standing and select committees and anystanding subcommittees and shall appoint all members and chairs of those committees and subcommittees.
 The President may appoint senators who are not members of a standing committee to a standing subcommittee of that committee.

-- (b) The President, by message, may make temporary appointments to standing committees and subcommittees. - (c) In addition, the President of the Senate, by message, shall name, and may substitute, members of the Senate to serve on boards, commissions, task forces, and other bodies created by law and on which Senate members are eligible to serve, except as otherwise provided. - (d) The Minority Leader of the Senate may recommend minority party members for each committee.
+(b) The President, by message, may make temporary appointments to standing and select committees and subcommittees.

+(c) In addition, the The President of the Senate, by message, shall name, and may substitute, members of the Senate to serve on boards, commissions, task forces, and other bodies created by law and on which Senate members are eligible to serve, except as otherwise provided.

+(d) The Minority Leader of the Senate may recommend minority party members for each committee.